How to reduce humidity in your house this winter: 11 expert ways, even without a dehumidifier

 8. Put out salt, rice or baking soda

 Look no further than your organised pantry to provide key drying ingredients that can all help to heat humidity.
-These are salt, rice and baking soda – all especially useful in smaller spaces like cupboards or closets to remove moisture.
+These are salt, rice and baking soda – all especially useful in smaller spaces like cupboards or closets to prevent mould in wardrobes.

 "Place small bowls filled with rock salt around your home, particularly in high-humidity areas," suggests Ollie Creevy, managing director and co-founder of Insulation Advisor UK.
 "The salt will absorb moisture from the air, helping to reduce humidity levels."